AWS-Learning-Club-UP-Mindanao/knowledge_base/README.md

-# Feature Layout for ALC Workshop Materials
+# Feature Layout for ALC Knowledge Base

 #### Note: If there are more than 2 workshop materials, you can add an index.md file inside the Article directory